All Episodes

 So here's what we know.

-But this whole thing's a put up.
+But this whole thing's a put-up.

-But let me re let me read the important important part.
+Let me read the important part.

-Now it was July 4th weekend, right that they finally interviewed Hillary, but of course not under oath, but it referenced then Attorney General Loretta Lynch's decision.
+In the exchange between Strzzok and Page July 1st, now it was July 4th weekend that they finally interviewed Hillary, but of course not under oath.

 So the fix was in, is what they're saying.

-And Lynch's announcement came days after it was revealed that the attorney general and Bill Clinton had that meeting.
+And Lynch's announcement came days after it was revealed that the Attorney General and Bill Clinton had that meeting.

-Timing looks like hell struck texted page.
+Timing looks like hell, Strzok texted Paige.

-Yeah, that is a awful timing.
+Yeah, that is an awful timing.

 Right.

-So it was a put that means that was a put up.
+So that means that was a put-up.

 Now the pressure really starts to finish my MYE.

-MYE refers to mid year exam.
+MYE refers to mid-year exam.

 So he was under real pressure.